-Gustavo Petro is Not a Socialist
+Gustavo Petro Is Not a Socialist

 Colombian President Gustavo Petro Urrego addresses the 78th session of the United Nations General Assembly, Tuesday, Sept.
 19, 2023 at United Nations headquarters.
 (AP Photo/Mary Altaffer)